-We offer three different types of metal for most Crucifixes, centerpieces, and medals.
+We offer three different types of metal for most Crucifixes, centerpieces, and add-on medals.

-- Coated/plated metal is the most cost-effective of the options, and can provide a silver or bronze look.
-Over time, you can expect the coating to wear away, offering a weathered appearance that will show the copper color underneath.
+- Coated/plated metals is the most cost-effective option and provides a silver or bronze appearance.
+Over time, you can expect the silver or bronze coating to wear away, offering a weathered appearance that will show the true copper color underneath.

-- Our bronze options are available in both traditional bronze (the yellowish-brown color) and a yellow-tinged silver color.
+- Genuine bronze options are available in both silicon bronze (red-brown toned) and a white bronze (sliver toned).
 Bronze casting offers higher levels of detail and is stronger than pewter.
-This is a great option for long-term use because the color won’t fade and it’s not prone to bending like pewter.
+This is the best option for long-term use and highly recommended if you intend on wearing your rosary as it will not rust or fade.

-Here’s the breakdown of the different options we offer and the meanings behind them:
+Here’s the breakdown of the options we offer and their meanings:

 Taken from Ephesians 6:17, the Sword and Spirit Crucifix is an In Via design made to represent “the sword of the Spirit, which is the word of God.”
 This Crucifix is made to look like a sword, and was designed to serve as a reminder to fight the good fight for salvation everyday.